VirusTotal/vt-cli/README.md

 ## Getting started

-As this tool use the [VirusTotal API](https://docs.virustotal.com/reference) under the hood, you will need a VirusTotal API key.
-By [signing-up](https://www.virustotal.com/#/join-us) with VirusTotal you will receive a free API key, however free API keys have a limited amount of requests per minute, and they don't have access to some premium features like searches and file downloads.
+As this tool uses the [VirusTotal API](https://docs.virustotal.com/reference) under the hood, you will need a VirusTotal API key.
+By [signing up](https://www.virustotal.com/#/join-us) with VirusTotal you will receive a free API key however, free API keys have a limited amount of requests per minute, and they don't have access to some premium features like searches and file downloads.
 If you are interested in using those premium features please [contact us](https://www.virustotal.com/gui/contact-us/).

 ### Installing the tool

 There are two ways of installing the tool: by using one of our pre-compiled binaries or by building it by yourself.

 #### Pre-compiled binaries

-The pre-compiled binaries can be found at [the releases page](https://github.com/VirusTotal/vt-cli/releases).
-There are binaries for Windows, Linux and Mac OS X. To use them, just download the file, decompress it and place it in a directory where you think is more convenient to be used.
+The pre-compiled binaries can be found on [the releases page](https://github.com/VirusTotal/vt-cli/releases).
+There are binaries for Windows, Linux and Mac OS X. To use them, just download the file, decompress it and place it in a directory where you think is more convenient to use.

 #### Manual building

 To compile the program you'll need [Go 1.14.x or higher installed in your system](https://go.dev/doc/install) and type the following commands:

 ```sh